SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_4-create-analytic-model/dsp_modeling_4-create-analytic-model.md

   ![Calculated Measure - Quantity](./images-dsp_modeling_4-create-analytic-model/DS_ExceptionAggregation.png)

-12. Restricted measures use existing measures and apply flexible filter expressions.
+12. Create a restricted measure with the business name `Restricted Measure - Gross Amount in EMEA` and the technical name `RM_GrossAmount_2018`.
+Restricted measures use existing measures and apply flexible filter expressions.
 They allow to for example create an aggregated measure for the quantity, but only considering specific Product IDs.
-Create a restricted measure which is aggregated on the source measure `GROSSAMOUNT_ORDERS` with the restriction REGION = EMEA
+This restricted measure aggregates the source measure `GROSSAMOUNT_ORDERS` with the restriction REGION = 'EMEA'

   ![Restricted Measure](./images-dsp_modeling_4-create-analytic-model/DS_RestrictedMeasure.png)